Startup Business Growth Strategies: +100 Customers in 5 Months

 That was it.
 We knew people had a legitimate need for this.
 So we started building.
 Since then we’ve found that there’s lots of companies that didn’t know they had a legitimate need for something like Gleam.

-You don't have to build something perfect, but your business has to do something better
+You don’t have to build a perfect product, but your business needs to do something better.

 Once you have something worth beta testing the next step is to get users on board.
 This is a critical stage that enables to you: